 So your CII AF exams are in around four weeks’ time.
 The CII suggest 150 hours of study is required for the written AF exams (100 hours for AF7) and some people will have already have done this amount of work.
 For many others, the hard work is just about to start.
 You’ll probably have done enough exams by now to know what works best for you.
 Whether you are a ‘steady studier’ or a last minute ‘crammer’, you’ll know the last four weeks are crucial.
 In this article, I’ll share some ideas about your AF exam study options and how to make the best of the remaining time you have available.

 Ah, it would be great if only we could tell you this!
-The Syllabi for AF subjects are very broad.
+The Syllabus for each AF subject are very broad.
 The good news is that the examiners will test some core areas in most papers and throw in a few more peripheral areas so they cover the full syllabus over a period of time.
 If you’ve done little study so far, with four weeks to go, it’s time to make sure you are OK with the core areas.

 This is what we recommend.
 The focus should be very much on doing practice papers at this stage, practising your technique and making as many mistakes as you can.
 Make these before you go into your exam!
 Use Diploma study texts and Google to check technical areas that you are not comfortable with.